andvg3/andvg3.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2023*: NeurIPS 2023 Scholar Award.
+- *2019*: First Prize at Vietnam Mathematics Competition for University Students (highest score).
 - *2018*: First Prize at Vietnam Mathematical Olympiad (highest score).
-- *2019*: First Prize at Vietnam Mathematics Competition for University Students (highest score).

 # 📖 Educations
 - *2018 - 2022*: Talented Class of the Computer Science Major at Hanoi University of Science and Technology.